kora-projects/kora-docs/mkdocs/blog/en/kora-build-your-module.md

 Thin integration means respecting the native execution model.

-## Resilience Should Be Composable, Not Secretly Hard-Coded
+## Resilience Should Be Composable, Not Secretly Hard-Coded { #resilience-composable-secretly }

 Should every search retry three times?